 How to lower pH in pool

-What lowers pH in a pool?
-Well the answer is using an acid.
-Generally when lowering pH in pool water you would use either Muriatic acid or dry acid.
+What lowers the pH in a pool?
+The answer is using an acid.
+Generally, either muriatic acid or dry acid is used to lower the pH in pool water.

-That may sound rather dangerous but by taking some sensible precautions it is perfectly safe.
+That may sound rather dangerous, but it is perfectly safe by taking some sensible precautions.

 Using Muriatic Acid to lower high pH

-Before adding muriatic acid to your pool, be sure to wear protective gloves and eyewear, and follow the manufacturer’s instructions carefully on how to bring ph down in pool.
-It’s important to add the acid to the water slowly and in small amounts, while constantly monitoring the pH level.
+Before adding muriatic acid to your pool, be sure to wear protective gloves and eyewear and follow the manufacturer’s instructions carefully on how to bring the pH level down.
+It’s important to add the acid to the water slowly and in small amounts while constantly monitoring the pH level.

 pH Level | Muriatic Acid (ounces) |